 Babies will most likely be introduced to water through bathing, which can quickly become routine.
-However, most little ones might not be too pleased to be in water and will take a lot of convincing before they’re settled.
+However, most little ones might not be too pleased to be in the water and it will take a lot of convincing before they’re settled.
 Don’t let this put you off though.
-Making water play fun will help to give your baby confidence in water and will be a great foundation for our baby swimming lessons.
+Making water play fun will help to give your baby confidence in the water and will be an excellent foundation for our baby’s swimming lessons.
 Follow our top tips below on introducing your baby to water as successfully as possible.

 - Make sure the water temperature is just right

 Your baby will quickly let you know if you place them in water that is too hot or too cold!
 Make sure to test the water first so that it is comfortably warm.

 - Introduce water over the baby’s head

 Water-based activities for babies are likely to involve a lot of splashing around so it’s important that babies are comfortable with having water over their heads and face.
 You can easily do this gently during bath time by pouring small amounts over their head and faces.
 Make sure the water is lukewarm to avoid causing any shock.
 Babies will normally not enjoy this to start with, but if it’s introduced in daily washing, it will quickly become routine.

 Bathing with your baby yourself can be a great way to introduce your baby to water whilst providing a level of comfort.
 With older babies and toddlers, you can do this by having them sit up in the shower with you.
 In the bath, your baby can be rested on your shins, on their tummy, facing towards you.
 You can then raise and lower them out of the water whilst they maintain eye contact with you.

 Making your baby feel at ease in the water is vital.
 Try singing or talking constantly.
 The soothing sound of your voice will work wonders in creating a calm environment for your baby to feel comfortable.